Passive smoking can be more damaging to your health than you might think.

 Breathing secondhand smoke, which is the combination of smoke exhaled by smokers (called mainstream smoke) and smoke emitted from the lit end of a cigarette, cigar, pipe or hookah (known as sidestream smoke), can damage your health.

-“Many smokers have the misconception that smoking is a personal choice that harms only themselves,” says Ching-Fei Chang, MD, a pulmonologist at Keck Medicine of USC and assistant professor of clinical medicine at the Keck School of Medicine of USC.
+“Many smokers have the misconception that smoking is a personal choice that harms only themselves,” says Ching-Fei Chang, MD, a pulmonologist at Keck Medicine of USC and clinical associate professor of medicine at the Keck School of Medicine of USC.
 “But, even if you’re an innocent bystander, exposure to secondhand and thirdhand smoke can increase your risk for lung cancer, heart disease and stroke by 20-30%.”

 What makes it so dangerous?